4 ways for machine builders to increase revenue with digital services

 Implementing new service strategies with a quick ROI

-When it comes to digital transformation and creating value for your customers by implementing new services, the solution is often within reach.
+When it comes to digital transformation and creating value added services for your customers by implementing new services, the solution is often within reach.
 But the need for IoT solutions and data to create those types of business models brings new challenges and investments.